Mongolian language in Inner Mongolia

 In the Inner Mongolia Autonomous Region of China, the Mongolian language is the official provincial language (alongside Chinese).
 Mongols are the second largest ethnic group (after Han Chinese), comprising about 17 percent of the population.
 There are at least 4.1 million ethnic Mongols in Inner Mongolia, including subgroups like the Chahars, Ordos, Baarin, Khorchin, Kharchin, and Buryats.
 While there is a standardized dialect of the Mongolian language in Inner Mongolia (in contrast to the standard language in the state of Mongolia, where the Khalkha make up most of the population), different Mongolian dialects continue to be spoken by different subgroups of the Mongols.
-Some proposed the Peripheral Mongolian dialect group to cover the Mongolian dialects in Inner Mongolia.
+The name Peripheral Mongolian is used to describe the dialect group that covers the Mongolian dialects in Inner Mongolia.

 Overview

 The Mongolian language is the most widely spoken and best-known member of the Mongolic language family.
 Most speakers of the Mongolian language reside in the independent state of Mongolia and the Inner Mongolia Autonomous Region of China.
 In Inner Mongolia, the Mongolian language is dialectally more diverse than the state of Mongolia, although there is a standard dialect of the Mongolian language in the region based on the Chakhar Mongolian, which is phonologically close to the Khalkha Mongolian (the de facto national language of the Mongolian state).
 The Mongolian language in Inner Mongolia is generally written in the traditional Mongolian script, whereas the Mongolian Cyrillic alphabet is commonly used in the state of Mongolia.
 There are also ethnic Mongol residents in other parts of China (such as Xinjiang, Qinghai, and Northeast China), and the exact number of Mongolian speakers in China is unknown since there is no data available on the language proficiency of citizens in China.